-Yes, a jurisdiction can apply a unique screening criterion that supersedes, or is used in combination with, proximity to transit and location in a low-VMT-generating area.
+Yes, a jurisdiction can apply unique screening criteria that supersede, or are used in combination with, proximity to transit and location in a low-VMT-generating area.
 To implement unique screening criteria in the SCC VMT Evaluation Tool the jurisdiction would need to develop the screening criteria and work with VTA staff to add it to the Screening Override field in the tool.
 These screening overrides are land-use specific, just as the VMT thresholds and therefore the low-VMT-generating areas are land use-specific.
-As of August 2020, the SCC VMT Evaluation Tool contains custom screening criteria for only one jurisdiction - the City of San Jose, for Residential and Office land uses.
+As of December 2021, the SCC VMT Evaluation Tool contains custom screening criteria for only one jurisdiction - the City of San José, for Residential and Office land uses.

-WHAT VMT REDUCTION STRATEGIES CAN THE TOOL ANALYZE?
+WHAT VMT REDUCTION STRATEGIES CAN THE TOOL ANALYZE, AND WHAT EVIDENCE ARE THEY BASED ON?

 The SCC VMT Estimation Tool can analyze twenty-nine VMT reduction strategies.
-These strategies are supported by a variety of studies and reports, which are noted in the "tool-tips" within the Tool and which will be further documented in the forthcoming SCC VMT Evaluation Tool User Manual.
-The framework of category, cross-category, and global maxima varying by place type used in the SCC VMT Evaluation Tool is based on Quantifying Greenhouse Gas Mitigation Measures, published in 2010 by the California Air Pollution Control Officers Association (CAPCOA); this report provides an evidence-based framework for aggregating the effectiveness of VMT mitigation measures.
-As part of the data preparation for this Tool, VTA assigned every TAZ or parcel in Santa Clara County with a place type based on the classification scheme in Quantifying the effect of local government actions on VMT, published in 2014 by the Institute of Transportation Studies, University of California, Davis; this classification scheme roughly corresponds to the place types in the 2010 CAPCOA report.
+These strategies are supported by a variety of studies and reports, which are noted in the "tool-tips" within the tool and which will be further documented in the forthcoming SCC VMT Evaluation Tool User Manual.
+Many of the reductions are supported by the report Quantifying Greenhouse Gas Mitigation Measures, published in 2010 by the California Air Pollution Control Officers Association (CAPCOA), with some reductions referencing other studies and reports.

-There are four levels or "tiers" of VMT reduction strategies, which were originally developed by the City of San José and which were carried over to the SCC VMT Evaluation Tool.
+There are four categories or 'tiers' of VMT reduction strategies, which were originally developed by the City of San José and which were carried over to the SCC VMT Evaluation Tool:

-- 1. The first tier derives from the characteristics of the project land use itself: e.g., whether it increases residential or employment density, whether it includes affordable housing, and whether it improves the land use mix in the area which may reduce external travel. - 2.
-The second tier relates to improvements that better connect the project to non-auto modes: walking, biking, and transit facilities. - 3.
-The third tier relates to parking-related measures that reduce the amount of parking or increase the cost of parking at the project for employees. - The fourth tier is the most extensive, encompassing 18 varieties of Travel Demand Management (TDM) programs.
+- 1. Tier 1 derives from the characteristics of the project land use itself: e.g., whether it increases residential or employment density, whether it includes affordable housing, and whether it improves the land use mix in the area which may reduce external travel. - 2.
+Tier 2 relates to improvements that better connect the project to non-auto modes: walking, biking, and transit facilities. - 3.
+Tier 3 relates to parking-related measures that reduce the amount of automobile parking or provide end-of-trip facilities for bicyclists. - Tier 4 is the most extensive, encompassing 18 varieties of Travel Demand Management (TDM) programs.
 These are strategies that aim to shift travel behavior away from driving via incentives and education.